openstack/election/doc/source/index.rst

 ==================

 * Kendall Nelson (diablo_rojo), knelson at openstack dot org
 * Emmet Hikory (persia), persia at shipstone dot jp
+* Tony Breeds (tonyb), tony at bakeyournoodle dot com

 For any questions, please contact officials by mail or over irc at
 #openstack-dev Freenode channel.